AI-enthusiasts/crawl4ai-rag-mcp/docs/REFACTORING_GUIDE.md

 - No breaking changes to the MCP protocol or tool interfaces
 - Performance should improve due to better code organization
 - Future features can be added more easily in the modular structure
+- **Phase 7 is critical**: Fixes production issue AND improves architecture